 When you think cardio, imagine your heart racing, sweat dripping, and calories melting faster than an ice cream cone in July.
 Activities like running, cycling, and swimming fall under this category.

 - Immediate Calorie Burn: Cardio is excellent for burning calories on the spot.
 A quick session on the treadmill or dance floor can melt away those snack-time indulgences.
+If you’re looking to replenish electrolytes after an intense cardio session, consider adding an Capsules for Weight Management with Bitter Melon and Banaba Leaf to stay hydrated and keep your energy levels up.

 - Variety of Options: From high-intensity interval training (HIIT) to a leisurely walk, cardio can fit into anyone’s routine.